On average, it would cost approximately between $750 and $1000 to have a professional videographer cover a corporate event.

 Most common client requests include taking raw event footage, recording, and editing.
-Some customers also request reel or short videos.
+Some customers also request reels or short videos.
 For professional purposes, short videos are used for training and product promotion.
 In this case, you can expect a client to ask for additional packages such as DVD copies, musical overlays and soundtracks, after-effects, still photos, and many more.
 Here are factors commonly used by videographers in Dubai and worldwide to set prices.

 1. Length of the event